Layr-Labs/devkit-cli/README.md

 | `stop --port`  | Stops the specific port e.g.: `stop --port 8545`                                  |

-Alternatively, `devnet` can be started against an already running forked enviorment (eg, local anvil instances or from remote BuildBear sandboxes).
+Alternatively, `devnet` can be started against an already running forked environment (eg, local anvil instances or from remote BuildBear sandboxes).
 This will allow you to interact with a testnet without spinning up or spinning down the onchain environment each iteration.

 Start/create your own forked sepolia instances and in your project directory, set the appropriate `rpc_urls` in your context and run: